EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.
 Please follow the instructions below.
-If you lik eto know more, see [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)
+If you like to know more, see [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)

 #### 2.1.
 Checking for existing SSH keys

-Open a Terminal and run the command below:
+Open a terminal and run the command below:

 ```bash
 ls -la ~/.ssh